 Oh, and remember the flap on that robe goes in the BACK.
 It's more fun for the rest of the audience and less threatening to the federal regulators.

-THE NOTICE: Nuclear Regulatory Commission staff will hold public meetings Tuesday, Feb.
+Nuclear Regulatory Commission staff will hold public meetings Tuesday, Feb.
 5, in Bay City, Texas, to discuss the agency’s review of a Combined License (COL) application for two new reactors at the South Texas Project site near Bay City, and the environmental issues the agency should consider in reviewing the applications.

 Those wishing to register in advance to present their comments at the meeting should contact Cristina Guerrero by telephone at 800-368-5642 x2981, or via e-mail at [email protected] (the address is STP_COL) by Jan.
 29. Members of the public should request special equipment or accommodations for attending or presenting information by that date so the staff can consider the request.
 Those wishing to speak may also register at each meeting no later than by 1:15 p.m. and 6:45 p.m., respectively.
 Individual comments could be limited by the time available, depending on how many people wish to speak.